Analysts Offer Insights on Healthcare Companies: GW Pharma (GWPH), Perrigo Company (PRGO) and Applied Molecular Transport (AMTI)

 Perrigo Company (PRGO)

-In a report released yesterday, Elliot Wilbur from Raymond James maintained a Hold rating on Perrigo Company.
+Raymond James analyst Elliot Wilbur maintained a Hold rating on Perrigo Company yesterday.
 The company’s shares closed last Friday at $42.10, close to its 52-week low of $40.01.

 According to TipRanks.com, Wilbur is a 1-star analyst with an average return of -0.5% and a 47.4% success rate.
 Wilbur covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, Amneal Pharmaceuticals, and Flexion Therapeutics.